S3 Glacier – Instant, Flexible & Deep Archive Compared [2026]

 • S3 Intelligent Tiering storage class is designed to optimize storage costs by automatically moving data to the most cost-effective storage access tier, without performance impact or operational overhead.

-• Delivers automatic cost savings by moving data on a granular object-level between two access tiers
+• S3 Intelligent-Tiering is the only cloud storage class that delivers automatic cost savings by moving data on a granular object level between access tiers when access patterns change.

-• No additional fees apply when objects are moved between access tiers
+• No additional fees apply when objects are moved between access tiers.

 • Designed for 99.999999999% i.e. 11 9’s Durability of objects across AZs